 Chasing the dragon from the urban back alleys to the international seas

-Society needs more drug awareness campaigns, drug education that has proven workability, good drug rehab facilities and an active community disagreeing with drug use.
+The war on drug trafficking will continue as long as generations seek to avoid life and its challenges and seclude themselves in a world of deceit, pain, horror and eventual death.
+Society needs more drug awareness campaigns.
+That is drug education with proven results.
+Also, good drug rehab facilities and an active community disagreeing with drug use are required.
 Get involved, be part of the solution, say no to drugs and yes to life in our cities or on the open ocean.
-Well done to the men and women serving on the HMSC Toronto.
+Well done to the men and women serving on the HMSC Toronto!

 *HMCS: Her Majesty Canadian Ship